Mercy Volunteer Corps

 Volunteers must be 21 and older.
 Men and women.
 Single, married with no dependents.
 All faith traditions.
 High school diploma; work experience or college education for some positions.
 Certification and license if appropriate.
 Application, physical examination, and personal interview.
 Gifted with compassion, open-mindedness, a desire to grow and be challenged, and a sense of humor!
 It is preferred that applicants for international placement have some significant experience either in a cross-cultural setting or with those who are poor and marginalized.

 Housing, transportation, medical insurance, food & personal stipends, and school loan deferment.
-Volunteer must provide his/her own transportation to orientation in late July/ early August.
-Additionally, international volunteers are also asked to fulfill a fundraising commitment, provide their own transportation to an interview weekend, and cover the costs of any required immunizations.
+Volunteer must provide his/her own transportation to orientation in early August.

 Mercy Volunteers live together in community.